IvanGHr/js_learning_projects/README.md

-This project was downloaded to try to written js-scripts.
+This project was downloaded to try to writing js-scripts.